subquery/subql/docs/quickstart/helloworld-localhost.md

 ## Intended audience

-This guide is geared towards new developers who have some development experience and are interested at learning more about SubQuery.
+This guide is geared towards new developers who have some development experience and are interested in learning more about SubQuery.

 ## Video guide

 <figure class="video_container">
-  <iframe src="https://www.youtube.com/embed/k6iqLbzrU4g" frameborder="0" allowfullscreen="true"  width="600" height="350"> </iframe>
+  <iframe src="https://www.youtube.com/embed/k6iqLbzrU4g" frameborder="0" allowfullscreen="true"></iframe>
 </figure>

 ## Pre-requisites